 Like all AiMesh routers, the ZenWiFi AX support wired backhaul — you can use a network cable to hook one router to another.

-In this case, by default, the 5GHz-2 band is still not available to clients — it remains a hidden dedicated backup backhaul in case the wired connection is lost.
+In a wired backhaul setup, by default, the XT8’s 5GHz-2 band is still not available to clients — it remains a hidden dedicated backup backhaul in case the wired connection is lost.
 So, when you use SmartConnect, this 5GHz-2 band is not part of the main Wi-Fi network.
 In short, it will not be used at all.

 There’s a way to make use of this band, however.
 You can manually create a new unhidden SSID with it, different from that of the primary Wi-Fi network.
 This SSID will then be available, throughout the AiMesh system, as separate 5GHz-only full 4×4 Wi-Fi 6 Wi-Fi network for clients.